STUDENT PETITION FOR TRAVEL APPROVAL GUIDELINES

 _____Letter of admission from the program

-_____Letter of admission from dean
+_____Letter of endorsement from dean

 _____Confirmation of Study Away Student Eligibility